• Skip to primary navigation

 • Salt

-The combination of the brown sugar and nutmeg is what really makes these cookies more cake like and chewy.
+The combination of the brown sugar and nutmeg in these sour cream cookies is what really makes these cookies more cake-like and chewy.
 It is so light still and not heavy at all.
 You can easily eat a bunch of these cookies.

 sour cream drops top angle

-Making these old fashioned sour cream cookies is a cinch too.
-Just mix together your dry ingredients then cream your sugar and butter together, add your wet ingredients and then mix everything together.
+• Mix: Just mix together your dry ingredients then cream your sugar and butter together, add your wet ingredients, and then mix everything together.

-The result is a very creamy dough that you will drop on to a sheet pan.
+• Add To Sheet Pan: Drop the dough by the spoonful onto a sheet pan.
 Make sure to leave space for the cookies to spread when they are baking.

 Super simple!
-I hope you try these sour cream drops and love them as much as we do.
+I hope you try these sour cream cookies and love them as much as we do.
 These definitely deserve a spot at your table for any occasion.

 sour cream drops on plate